CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 └── LICENSE
 ```

 The notebook is self-contained.
-Running it end-to-end produces all four output figures listed in `outputs/`, which are the plots you'd include in a paper or dissertation.
+Running it end to end produces all four figures, which are the ones you would put in a paper or dissertation appendix.

+Note that the notebook does not currently save the trained model weights.
+If you want to reuse the model without retraining, add `model.save('fer_cnn.keras')` after training.

 ---